davidscheutz/SwiftUDF/README.md

 }
 ```

-`CurrentValuePublisher` is a special `Combine.Publisher` providing an additional read-only value, representing the current state of the `Loop`.
+`CurrentValuePublisher` is a custom `Combine.Publisher` providing an additional read-only value, representing the current state of the `Loop`.

 **Example**

-Continuing with our counter app example, let's create our `Loop` implementation.
+Continuing with our counter app example, a basic `Loop` implementation could look as followed:

 ```swift
 /// @Loop(CounterState, CounterEvent)